 ’s-Hertogenbosch’s living room

-If you’d like to know what hospitality feels like you should visit Golden Tulip Hotel Central.
-Giving people a warm welcome may well not have been invented here, but it is deeply ingrained in our DNA.
-And then we mean the most luxuriant form of hospitality.
-In the best Brabant tradition.
-As THE family of hoteliers in ’s-Hertogenbosch has celebrated it for four generations.
-And how the first inhabitants of this historic building celebrated it over 600 years ago.
+Visit Golden Tulip Hotel Central to experience what true hospitality feels like.
+Giving people a warm welcome might not have been invented here, but it is deeply ingrained in our DNA.
+And by that we mean a most luxurious form of hospitality, according to the Burgundian tradition.
+A tradition we as THE family of hoteliers in ’s-Hertogenbosch have perpetuated for four generations.
+In the traditon of the first inhabitants of this historic building that dwelled here over 600 years ago.

-It’s 1409.
-Dirck de Roover, a knight and generous inhabitant of ’s-Hertogenbosch bestowed the title Lord of the Nemelaer upon himself as well as a fortified home, De Leeuwenborgh.
-Here he received the movers and shakers of ’s-Hertogenbosch.
-Legendarily boisterous times.
+It’s 1422.
+Dirck de Roover, a knight and generous inhabitant of ’s-Hertogenbosch, bestowed the title Lord of the Nemelaer upon himself and constructed a fortified home for himself, De Leeuwenborgh.
+Here he received the movers and shakers of ’s-Hertogenbosch during legendary boisterous times.
 And Jheronimus Bosch was yet to be born (more or less opposite us).
 The latter gathered pleasant inspiration here.
-As did Emperor Maximilian of Austria’s wife who enjoyed herself to the fullest sometime later.
+As did Emperor Maximilian of Austria and his wife Bianca Maria Sforza who enjoyed themselfs to the fullest sometime later.
 And those are just a few names.

 In the meantime on the Markt